 How did your j-school experience help you transition into your career?

-I chose to accept UBC’s offer of employment and was lucky to be given a lot of freedom within my service unit to try new things.
+I was lucky to be given a lot of freedom to try new things.
 I pushed for the production of multimedia content and character-driven storytelling — and we’ve seen great improvement in how our audience interacts with our content.
-Today I occupy a new position within the unit, a position that was created after our success with producing more versatile digital content.
+After two years of being in the position I had to sit and really think about what it was that I wanted, and what it came down to for me was that I wanted to be a storyteller, in whatever capacity that may be.

 Of the lessons you learned at UBC Journalism, which one has proven to be the most valuable?